wwPDB Deposition Policies and wwPDB Biocuration Procedures

 Integrative structures of biological macromolecular systems are computed by combining different types of information, including varied experimental data, physical theories, statistical preferences, and/or prior models.
 Experimental data can be produced by traditional structure determination methods (i.e., macromolecular X-ray crystallography (MX), Nuclear Magnetic Resonance (NMR) spectroscopy, and three-dimensional Electron Microscopy (3DEM)), as well as other biophysical and proteomics methods such as small angle scattering (SAS), atomic force microscopy (AFM), chemical crosslinking with mass spectrometry, Förster resonance energy transfer (FRET) spectroscopy, electron paramagnetic resonance (EPR) spectroscopy, and Hydrogen/Deuterium exchange (HDX) with mass spectrometry or NMR spectroscopy.

-The PDB accepts integrative structures of biological macromolecules that are at least partly based on experimental data, via the PDB-IHM (PDB-Dev) system.
+The PDB accepts integrative structures of biological macromolecules that are at least partly based on experimental data, via the PDB-IHM system.
 An integrative structure can be depicted using a flexible model representation, including ensembles of multi-scale, multi-state, and ordered models.
 In addition to atomic and/or coarse-grained coordinates of the modeled system, the deposition needs to include starting models, spatial restraints, modeling protocols, as well as specific metadata information (e.g., citations, authors, software, relevant data in external repositories, and reference sequence information).

 What types of experimentally-determined structures are accepted by the wwPDB?